 You see, being polite is incredibly important to the French and everyone adheres to this code of conduct.
 Just a simple bonjour would open doors for you.

-When you’re entering a shop, say bonjour to the shopkeeper, when you board a bus, say bonjour to the driver, in the morning say bonjour to your co-workers, and so on.
-If you don’t, chances are high that you will be misconstrued as impolite and give the wrong impression.
+When you’re entering a shop, say bonjour to the shopkeeper; when you board a bus, say bonjour to the driver; in the morning say bonjour to your co-workers, and so on.
+If you don’t express basic manners in French, chances are high that you will be misconstrued as impolite and give the wrong impression.

 Also use liberally basic words such as merci and s'il vous plaît.
-Uttering these will go a long way for you and will make you realize that contrary to stereotypes, the French can be quite gracious and accommodating, too!
+Being polite in French will go a long way for you and will make you realize that contrary to stereotypes, the French can be quite gracious and accommodating, too!

 Always address people as Monsieur, Madame or Mademoiselle unless you are invited to be on first-name basis.
-This may sound overly formal, but when you’re in France, it’s best to err on the side of formality.
+This may sound overly formal, but when you’re in France, it’s best to err on the side of formality with manners in French.

 First names are generally reserved for family and friends, so never assume that it is okay to use a person’s first name unless you are already quite familiar with the person.
 Even then, you should still ask if it is alright.